mcustiel/nodejs-streams/README.md

 # Node.js streams example

 Provides an HTTP server proxying to github to search the top rated repositories.
 The code tries to be clean, SOLID and use some common design patterns.
+The queries to github are cached, so the second time they are called github is not reached.

 ## Query string: